Yeoman

 Inside your Generator js file you may wish to import and reference some dependencies to help you run the SFDX commands and output some nicer graphics.

-Initialize your generator using the initializing()
+Initialize your generator using the initializing() method

 Prompt Questions for populating the Flags